-- (1) A contract for banking services - - (a) must be procured through competitive bids; - (b) must be consistent with section 7 or 85 of the Act; and - (c) may not be for a period of more than five years at a time.

-- (2) The process for procuring a contract for banking services must commence at least nine months before the end of an existing contract. - (3) The closure date for the submission of bids may not be less than 60 days from the date on which the advertisement is placed in a newspaper in terms of paragraph 22(1).
-Bids must be restricted to banks registered in terms of the Banks Act, 1990 (Act No. 94 of 1990).
+- (1) A contract for banking services - a) must be procured through competitive bids. - b) must be consistent with section 7 or 85 of the Act; and - c) may not be for a period of more than five years at a time. - (2) The process for procuring a contract for banking services must commence at least nine months before the end of an existing contract. - (3) The closure date for the submission of bids may not be less than 60 days from the date on which the advertisement is placed in a newspaper, National Treasury eTender Portal and the website of Mogale City Local Municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin) in terms of paragraph 22(1). - (4) Bids must be restricted to banks registered in terms of the Banks Act, 1990 (Act No. 94 of 1990).